 When you’re satisfied with the resin application, set the film containing your template over the PCB and take your time to line it up correctly.
 You can add a drop of alcohol to the back of the template to adhere better to the film on the PCB.

 Figure 14: Perfect template alignment is key（picture from adafruit）

 Shine a consistently bright UV light source like an LED flashlight or lamp on the PCB.
 The light source you use should be large enough to cover the entire surface at once so that all board areas are exposed uniformly.

 After exposure, carefully peel off the layers of film from the PCB.
 If you had exposed the resin enough, it would have hardened onto the board, and only the sections blocked by the ink on your template will be wet.
 You can then wash off the sticky resin to fully uncover the unmasked parts.

 4.2 Factors To Consider When Masking A Board

 As you have probably realized, masking a board demands a considerable deal of professionalism.
-To create a solder mask template for your PCB, you will need to take the utmost of care to find the perfect alignment, since a mistake can cause the mask to cover unintended areas.
+To create a solder mask template for your PCB, you will need to take the utmost care to find the perfect alignment since a mistake can cause the mask to cover unintended areas.

-Because of these overwhelming factors and the time required, most designers choose to contact PCB manufacturers for their masking needs.
-Seeking professional help will be the better option for you than a DIY masking job, especially if you want a product that will stay functional for the long run.
+Because of these overwhelming factors and the time required, most designers contact PCB manufacturers for their masking needs.
+Seeking professional help will be a better option for you than a DIY masking job, especially if you want a product that will stay functional for the long run.